roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 8.4 Dictionary Integration
 - Integrate with Merriam-Webster's Scrabble dictionary for word lookups
 - Open dictionary links in new browser tabs/windows

+### 8.5 Configuration
+- Implement a centralized configuration system for game settings
+- Allow easy modification of transition delays and other game parameters

 ## 9. Future Enhancements